Short, answer? Yeah, you can do affiliate marketing without a website and earn quite a lot of money, even in 2020.

 Depending on the affiliate products that you’re promoting, sometimes PPV can be even a better way of paying for traffic than PPC.
 Especially if you want to promote affiliate offers from the Casino and Adult niches, which are generally banned from every major PPC ad network out there.

 In theory, you can do affiliate marketing without a website and sending PPV traffic directly to your affiliate product’s link.

-But because of the nature of PPV traffic, it’s a bit harder to get conversions if you don’t use a landing page though, but it can still be done for example if you direct link to a CPA dating smartlink that has their own pre-landers.
+But because of the nature of PPV traffic, it’s a bit harder to get conversions if you don’t use a landing page though, but it can still be done for example if you direct link to a dating CPA smartlink that has its own pre-landers.